zenml-io/zenml/docs/book/starter-guide/pipelines/iterating.md

 Machine learning pipelines are rerun many times over throughout their development lifecycle.

-## Runtime Configuration
+## Parameterizing steps

-In order to iterate quickly, one must be able to tweak pipeline runs and change various parameters.
+In order to iterate quickly, one must be able to quickly tweak pipeline runs by changing various parameters of steps within a pipeline.

 You can configure your pipelines at runtime in the following ways:

-- `BaseParameters`: Runtime parameters passed down as parameters to step functions.
+- `BaseParameters`: Runtime configuration passed down as a parameter to step functions.
 - `BaseSettings`: Runtime settings passed down to stack components and pipelines.

 In this section, we will focus on `BaseParameters`, and in the Advanced Guide we will